Newsflash: Ecommerce is growing.

 And it’s on track to have made even bigger gains by the end of 2016.

-According to Business Insider, repeat customers comprised 48% of all ecommerce sessions in the last quarter of 2015.
+You see, repeat customers have the potential to become lifelong customers.
+And, according to Business Insider, they comprised a full 48% of all ecommerce sessions in the last quarter of 2015.

-This is a penny-wise, pound-poor decision, considering that repeat customers are easier to market to, and are less sensitive to pricing changes than new customers.
+This is especially concerning when one considers that repeat customers are easier to market to and less sensitive to pricing changes than new customers.